nestjs/docs.nestjs.com/content/websockets/gateways.md

 @WebSocketGateway(80, { namespace: 'events' })
 ```

-> **Warning** Gateways aren't instantiated until they are referenced in the providers array of an existing module.
+> warning **Warning** Gateways are not instantiated until they are referenced in the providers array of an existing module.

 You can pass any supported [option](https://socket.io/docs/server-api/) to the socket constructor with the second argument to the `@WebSocketGateway()` decorator, as shown below: